wizo06/japanese/docs/index.md

 With that being said, there are scientific studies about second language acquisition that we can use as foundations for learning languages more efficiently.
 In this page, I'd like to present to you Dr. Krashen's theory about language acquisition.

-First, let's make a distinction between *acquisition* and *studying*.
+First, let's make a distinction between *acquisition* and *learning*.

 ## Acquisition